The Autoimmune Solution Pillar IV: Heal Your Infections and Relieve Your Stress

 Addressing your infections and relieving your stress are necessary steps to get your immune system back to proper functioning:

 Support your immune system with the other pillars of The Myers Way® that I outline in The Autoimmune Solution.
 Heal your gut, get rid of gluten, grains, and legumes, and tame the toxins to strengthen your immune system.
-A healthy immune system is your best defense against a reactivation of latent infections.
+A healthy immune system is your best defense against the reactivation of latent infections.

 Adopt daily stress-relieving strategies.
 Our bodies were designed to handle acute stress.
 It may stress you out to sit in a long meeting, or to have an unpleasant phone call with an ex-spouse, but try to leave that behind you once you’ve left the situation.
 Let go of the stress once the challenge has been overcome, and allow your immune system to calm down.
 It does take practice, but it makes a big difference!
 In The Autoimmune Solution I give a long list of different ways to relieve your stress.
 Here are a few of my favorites: